Last Updated on April 21, 2023

 These dogs don’t have a mask, but their nose is mostly faded brown or black.

-According to the study, Evzen Korec made about the Cane Corso colors, the most common color of this breed is found to be black.
+According to the study by Evzen Korec, the most common color of this breed is found to be black.

 The black color also appears to be the most popular.
 The solid black coat’s genes are dominant, so they express more likely.